Shutdown day 16: Weekend talks on government shutdown continue

-A first round of talks between White House officials and congressional aides has made little progress toward ending the government shutdown, with each side accusing the other of giving no ground.

-More discussions were planned for Sunday, while President Donald Trump, who did not attend the negotiating session, was scheduled to be at Camp David for a retreat with White House staff on border security and other topics.
+He said he planned to call the heads of American steel companies in hopes of coming up with a new design for the barrier he contends must be built along the southern border.
+Trump had previously promised a concrete wall, but now says it could be made of steel slats.
+His administration has already spent millions constructing wall prototypes near the border in San Diego.

+The White House team appointed by Trump met with congressional aides on Saturday and reported no breakthrough.
+After being briefed by Pence, Trump tweeted that the group had not made "much headway.

-With the talks stalled, House Speaker Nancy Pelosi, D-Calif., said House Democrats intend to start passing individual bills to reopen agencies.
+With the talks stalled, Pelosi, D-Calif., said House Democrats intended to start passing individual bills to reopen agencies.
 The first would be the Treasury Department, to ensure people receive their tax refunds.

-"Not much headway made today," Trump tweeted on Saturday after receiving a briefing from the team led by Vice President Mike Pence.

-Democrats said the White House did not budge on the president's key demand, $5.6 billion to build a wall along the U.S.-Mexico border.
+Democrats said the White House did not budge on the president's demand for the wall money.
 The White House said money was not discussed in depth, but the administration was clear about the need for a wall and the goal of resolving the shutdown all at once, not piecemeal.

 Acting chief of staff Mick Mulvaney told NBC's "Meet the Press" that he believes Democrats "think they're winning the PR battle and they're willing to drag this out because they think it hurts the president."
 Democrats familiar with the meeting said the White House position was "untenable."